ubinix-warun/tuna-book/README-Gitpod.md

-Guest Book - Gitpod version
+Tuna Book - Gitpod version
 ===========================

-Sign in with [NEAR] and add a message to the guest book!
+Sign in with [NEAR] and record a tuna to the tuna book!
 A starter app built with an [AssemblyScript] backend and a [React] frontend.

 This README is specific to Gitpod and this example.
 For local development, please see [README.md](README.md).